abdo-abaco/Behavioral_Cloning/README.md

 Starting a Training Session
 ---

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+No dropout layers to reduce overfitting were implemented.
+We see the training set fit nicely over 10 iterations whereas the validation sets seems to suffer from overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+![alt text][image2]

 ####3.
 Model parameter tuning